Challengers (film): Casting

-Pascal's first choice to play Tashi was Zendaya, whom she knew from working on several Spider-Man films with, and passed her the script.
+Pascal's first choice to play Tashi was Zendaya, whom she knew from working with her on several Spider-Man films, and passed her the script.
 Zendaya accepted the role, as it would be a departure from the teenagers she was used to portraying, and she felt it was the right time to move into more adult roles: "It was nice to play a character that was not a child anymore.
 It was also interesting playing parts of my life that I haven't experienced yet: I've not gotten married.
 I've not had a child.
 Those milestones, I don't necessarily have a direct reference point for."

 Guadagnino suggested Josh O'Connor should play the cocky Patrick.
 For the role of Art, Guadagnino considered West Side Story star Mike Faist, whose agent insisted he read the script; Faist then agreed to travel to London for a screen test with Zendaya.
 He later said, "I thought, 'Why not?
 If I don't get the job, I got a trip out of it.'"
 He thought that the audition had gone badly, but Guadagnino loved his interpretation of the character.
 Faist said that Guadagnino's main preoccupations were that he was blond and that his body should be hairless.
 Faist was put off by the idea of shaving his body, but Guadagnino felt that he needed to be "aerodynamic" as an athlete.
 Zendaya stated that herself, Faist and O'Connor had a group chat where she was the "mom" of the group and that both actors made her "feel safe and supported as a scene partner".

 Zendaya's best friend and personal assistant Darnell Appling portrayed the umpire at the New Rochelle Final.
 Guadagnino wanted him to sit on the umpire chair during a camera test; he thought he would just be acting as a stand-in, as he had done previously in other Zendaya projects.
 Guadagnino instead asked him to play the part, which he accepted with Zendaya's blessing.
 To prepare for the role, Guadagnino asked Appling to attend umpire school.
 Appling spent three weeks filming his role.
 Paul Walter Hauser was previously offered the part but passed on it.